jansmolders86/mediacenterjs/README.md

  .
 TV show database with information and playback

- . easy to use app framework
+ .
+Easy to use app framework

 For questions/contributions feel free to email me at: jansmolders86@gmail.com this application uses the GNU General Public License.
 See <http://www.gnu.org/licenses/>.